fashni/SRTalk/system_instruction.md

 ## Output Format:

 A JSON array of objects in the *same format*, where the `text` values have been translated into natural-sounding {lang}.
 The `n` values must correspond exactly to those in the input.
+It must be a valid JSON string, so handle character escapes inside `text` carefully.
+Example character escapes for double quote: `\"`; and single quote: `\'`.

 ---